rolandoam/spidermonkey/README.md

     > libjs_static.a (for architecture i386):	current ar archive random library
     > libjs_static.a (for architecture armv7):	current ar archive random library

 After that you would get a fat (i386 + armv7) library named libjs_static.a and a directory named dist, full of symlinks.
-To use that you can just cp -RL the dist directy and place it wherever you want:
+To use that you can just cp -RL the dist directory and place it wherever you want:

     cp -RL dist ~/Desktop/testmonkey/libs/spidermonkey